 Details of the principal IAH awards and the most recent recipients are given below.
 If you would like to make a suggestion for a possible nominee we would be pleased to consider your idea; email email@example.com with relevant details.

 The Association from time to time accords the title of Honorary Member to those who have given exceptional services to IAH over a long period.
 The candidates are elected, following a recommendation by Council, by a vote of the General Assembly of the Association.
-The most recent recipients were Ken Howard and Cliff Voss, both whose nominations were approved by those participating in our General Assembly (in person and via live link to the ceremony) in September 2021.
+The most recent recipients were Judith Flügge and Sophie Vermooten, both whose nominations were approved by those participating in our General Assembly (in person and via live link to the ceremony) in September 2021.
 Read more

 Distinguished Associate Award